 “Voices of Epilepsy”

 This collaboration aims to center the voices and perspectives of people with epilepsy through a podcast series titled Voices of Epilepsy.
 In partnership with the Epilepsy Foundation of Michigan (EFM), the podcasts will serve as educational resources and sources of inspiration for people with epilepsy.
 Additionally, the podcasts will increase awareness and expand the conversation on epilepsy by highlighting the experiential knowledge of people with epilepsy.
 Voices of Epilepsy will combine EFM’s expertise in patient education and outreach with Marathe’s research on social issues faced by marginalized communities.

 Ph.D.
 Students, Psychology and Women’s Studies

-The Community Language Advocacy Program (CLAP) is a mentorship program that will support Arabic-speaking first-generation immigrant and refugee youth in Wayne County.
+The Language Advocacy Program (LAP) is a mentorship program that will support Arabic-speaking first-generation immigrant and refugee youth in Wayne County.
 Students from immigrant and refugee backgrounds face several barriers, from communicating with English-speakers to completion of secondary and post-secondary education.
 The program’s main objectives include supporting positive educational and occupational outcomes.
 It focuses on linguistic complexity and the skills of bilingual youth.
-In partnership with the Arab Community Center for Economic and Social Service (ACCESS), CLAP aims to increase the sense of belonging for students and develop their confidence to navigate unfamiliar institutional environments.
+In partnership with the Arab Community Center for Economic and Social Service (ACCESS), LAP aims to increase the sense of belonging for students and develop their confidence to navigate unfamiliar institutional environments.